Thairo Estrada Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Padres pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.

-- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Padres' 3.84 team ERA ranks fourth across all league pitching staffs.

-- Padres pitchers combine to surrender 170 home runs (1.1 per game), the third-fewest in baseball.
+- Padres pitchers combine to give up 170 home runs (1.1 per game), the second-fewest in baseball.

-- In his last appearance on Wednesday against the Colorado Rockies, the righty tossed six innings, allowing two earned runs while surrendering seven hits.
+- In his most recent appearance on Saturday against the St. Louis Cardinals, the right-hander went 5 2/3 innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.